Zebediah79/BikeClubOKC-Backend/README.md

 ## Parents routes (mount: `/parents`)

-All parent routes expect an `Authorization: Bearer <token>` header (token created by parent login). `:id` path parameter is the parent id and access is restricted — tokens must match the `:id`.
+All parent routes expect an `Authorization: Bearer <token>` header (token created by parent login). `:id` path parameter is the parent id and access is restricted — tokens must match the assigned token for `:id`.

 ### GET /parents/:id